DragonSenses/react-portfolio/journey.md

 }
 ```
 Later on at some point I changed it from `<> </>` to `<div></div>` so I can create a gap spacing between each ListEntry and not within it.

+## 23. Planning Projects Component

+- Set up the component file, with css, SectionIntro, etc.

+Going to map this component to some images of projects.

+- Have a container for the content -> `sectionContent` as the class of the div.
+- Within it a `img` div
+- Going to display image of each project
+- Overlay text on hover